-All controls and data processing of a camera in the VC-5/9/18MC series are carried out in one FPGA chip.
+All controls and data processing of the camera are carried out in one FPGA chip.
 The FPGA generally consists of a 32-bit RISC Micro-Controller and Processing & Control logic.
-The Micro-Controller receives commands from the user through the Camera Link interface and then processes them.
-The Processing & Control logic processes the image data received from the CMOS image sensor and then transmits data through the Camera Link interface.
+The Micro-Controller receives commands from the user through the CoaXPress 2.0 interface and then processes them.

+The Processing & Control logic processes the image data received from the CMOS image sensor and then transmits data through the CoaXPress 2.0 interface.
 The Processing & Control logic also controls time-sensitive trigger inputs and output signals.
 Furthermore, Flash and DDR3 are installed outside FPGA.
-The DDR3 is used for the frame buffer to process images and the Flash stores the firmware to operate the Micro-Controller.
+The DDR3 is used to process images and the Flash stores the firmware to operate the Micro-Controller.